 Three words, 11 letters

 This is one of the internet’s favorite palindromes.
-A pure expression of frustration, whichever way you look at it.
+It's a pure expression of frustration, either backwards or forwards.

 Never odd or even

 Four words, 14 letters

 Another classic, but this palindrome just might send you down an existential tangent.